 Remembrance Day, is our national day to show respect to the devotion of the 1,500,000 Canadian men and women who have served and the more than 100,000 who have been sacrificed, to foster peace in all international conflicts since the First World War.

-Every November 11th, Canada and other nations around the globe, commemorate the day the Armistice of the First World War was signed.
+For over 100 years now, every November 11th, Canada and other nations around the globe, commemorate the day the Armistice of the First World War was signed.

 To avoid making a faux-pas, while honouring our heroes, here are the facts, dos and don’ts of Remembrance Day.